Point Prompting: Counterfactual Tracking with Video Diffusion Models

 Point Propagation

 We mark a query point in the first frame with a colored dot.
 Then, using SDEdit, we guide the diffusion model to regenerate the video, propagating the dot across subsequent frames, by enhancing the counterfactual signal.
-The video on the left is the original video, while the video on the right is the video generated by the diffusion model with the propagated point.
+The regenerated video propagates the marker across frames, tracing the underlying point's trajectory.

 Tracking Through Occlusions

-Drag the slider on the videos to compare our results with the original video.
+Drag the slider on the videos to compare our tracking results with the original video.

 BibTeX